 Bloom has worked in senior positions at Deadline Hollywood, Variety, MGM, the USC Marshall School of Business, Los Angeles Community Redevelopment Agency, Red Herring magazine and the Los Angeles Daily News among others.
 He has consulted widely on communications and social-media issues with major companies such as TechStyle, Herbalife, Amazon, ShortsTV and Goldstar, and with fast-growing tech startups such as Epoxy.tv, Vertebrae.io, KarmaBox, Canvs.tv and Beachfront Media.

 Bloom frequently moderates conference and event panels on digital media, virtual reality, the film industry and related tech and entertainment issues.
 He has hosted and produced hundreds of audio and video episodes for Deadline, USC Marshall and other outlets.
 Bloom has been a frequent guest lecturer at USC, Pepperdine, Boston University, Syracuse University, Chapman University, BIOLA and Cal State - Fullerton among others.
 He graduated with honors from the University of Missouri School of Journalism.

 David Bloom is moderator of the following session:

-David Bloom is leader of the following workshop:
+Michael Bridgman is speaker of the following session:

 Senior Vice President, Lionsgate Global Live and Location-Based Entertainment